Words, words, words

 Travel makes the world smaller and your heart bigger.
 My husband, videographer Thomas Dowrie, suggested traveling together when we first met in 1992, and we eventually set foot on all seven continents including Antarctica.

 In 2004, we began T&T's Real Travels -- a business to promote travel for everyone.
 We film our adventures and have a video podcast series about travel.
-Our biggest HD project is about Venetian carnevale, and we have released a costume-travel documentary, The Blo Norton Experience.Where are we going next?
+Our biggest projects are a travel guide to Venetian carnevale and a costume-travel documentary, The Blo Norton Experience.Where are we going next?

 - 2015 -- Jamaica